 Traveling across time zones can swiftly disrupt your body’s internal clock, resulting in jet lag—an uncomfortable mix of fatigue, sleeplessness, and irritability.
-Whether you’re a frequent flyer or an occasional adventurer, these symptoms can sap the joy from your journey and hinder productivity.

 Fortunately, there are natural and holistic strategies to help your body recalibrate, so you can adjust quickly and make the most of your trip.